The National Avalanche Center

-Our goal is to improve backcountry and ski area safety by reducing avalanche risk on and around National Forests.
+Our mission is to promote avalanche safety on and around National Forests.

 Snow avalanches kill more people on National Forests than any other natural hazard.
-Each winter, 25 to 30 people die in avalanches in the United States, and nearly all of these deaths involve recreation on National Forests.
+Each winter, 25 to 30 people die in avalanches in the United States.
+Nearly all of these deaths involve recreation on public lands.
+We work to reduce the impacts of avalanches through the following programs:

 Avalanche Centers